Nitro4542/getjumpscared/README.md

 Please note that you'll need non-restricted internet access for it to work.

-You also need to change the jumpscare video and audio links for it to work.
+You can also change the jumpscare video and audio links if you like.

 ## How does it work?